michal-h21/lua-uca/README.md

 > chochol
 > jasan

-More samples of use can be found in the `spec` directory. `tools/indexing-sample.lua` is a simple indexing processor.
+More samples of use can be found in the `spec` directory.
+`tools/indexing-sample.lua` is a simple indexing processor.
+[Here is an example](https://tex.stackexchange.com/a/524014/2891) use of Lua-UCA with Xindex indexing processor.

 ## Change sorting rules